-Procedure Comments practicable and in accordance with industry standard.
-Assess the DD's policies for cooperating with its counterparties when they request the DD to provide information about parties involved in virtual currency funds transfers.
-Assess the adequacy of the DD's procedures for addressing isolated as well as, repeated instances where virtual currency payment information received from a counterparty is missing, manifestly meaningless or incomplete, or suspicious, and what internal processes are in place to resolve such deficiencies.
-Review what procedures the DD has in place to conducttransactionscreeningofcounterpartiesforeachexternalvirtualcurrency transfer that the DD offers.
-Refer to2.4.AssessingtheOFACComplianceProgramformoreinformation.Transaction Testing 8.
-On the basis of the DD's risk assessment of virtual currency funds transfer activities, as well as prior examination and audit reports, select a sample of virtual currency funds transfer activities for each virtual currency for which the DD offers, which may include the following: Fiat to virtual currency funds transfers Virtual currency to fiat funds transfers Virtual currency to virtual currency funds transfers virtual currency to virtual currency funds transfers virtual currency to virtual currency funds transfers to or from unhosted customer wallets Virtual currency to external custodial wallets 9.
+Procedure Comments practicable and in accordance with industry standard. • Assess the DD's policies for cooperating with its counterparties when they request the DD to provide information about parties involved in virtual currency funds transfers. • Assess the adequacy of the DD's procedures for addressing isolated as well as, repeated instances where virtual currency payment information received from a counterparty is missing, manifestly meaningless or incomplete, or suspicious, and what internal processes are in place to resolve such deficiencies.
+7. Review what procedures the DD has in place to conduct transaction screening of counterparties for each external virtual currency transfer that the DD offers.
+Refer to 2.4.
+Assessing the OFAC Compliance Program for more information.
+Transaction Testing 8.
+On the basis of the DD's risk assessment of virtual currency funds transfer activities, as well as prior examination and audit reports, select a sample of virtual currency funds transfer activities for each virtual currency for which the DD offers, which may include the following: Fiat to virtual currency funds transfers Virtual currency to fiat funds transfers Virtual currency to virtual currency funds transfers within the DD External virtual currency transfers to or from unhosted customer wallets Virtual currency transfers from internal custodial wallets 9.
 From the sample selected, analyze virtual currency funds transfers to determine whether

 Procedure Comments

-the amount, frequency, and jurisdictions of origin or destination are consistent with the
+the amount, frequency, and jurisdictions of

-nature of the business or occupation of the
+origin or destination are consistent with the

-customer.
+nature of the business or occupation of the customer.

 10. Regardless of the format that DD uses (e.g., via

 an independent messaging platform), review a

 sample of messages to determine whether the

 DD has used the appropriate message formats

 and has included complete originator and

 beneficiary information (e.g., no missing or

 meaningless information).

 11. On the basis of examination procedures

 completed, including transaction testing, form

 a conclusion about the adequacy of policies,

 procedures, and processes associated with

 virtual currency funds transfer activity.